hellicott/codemanship/README.md

 statements.
 If you have multiple things to assert, you should have a set up method to do the shared code, but then separate tests for each assert statement.

+As soon as you change your code, it is like Schrodinger's code: all tests may be simultaneously both passing and failing.
+The only way you can know is by running the tests again.
+Therefore you should run your tests often and minimise the time they could be failing.

+**Ask yourself**
+> If someone asked you to release your code right now, how long would it take you to have all your tests
+> passing?
+It shouldn't be more than a minute.
+You should be able to revert back to your most recent commit (which shouldn't be older than a few minutes) where the tests should all have been passing.

 [[Back To Top](#codemanship)]

 #### Types Of Tests